Theodora FitzGibbon: Cookery books

-In 1952 she was commissioned to write a cookery book, Cosmopolitan Cookery in an English Kitchen.
+In 1952, she was commissioned to write a cookery book, Cosmopolitan Cookery in an English Kitchen.
 She bought a Henry Moore gouache with the book advance.
 A further twenty-five cookery books included the highly popular series A Taste of, which focused on regional specialities: A Taste of Ireland (1968), A Taste of Scotland, ‘’West Country’’, ‘’Wales’’, ‘’London’’, A Taste of the Sea, A Taste of Paris, A Taste of Rome, A Taste of the Lake District, A Taste of Yorkshire.
 These books extended the context of recipes with geography, history, sociology, photography and illustrations.
-Notable other books include the encyclopaedic The Food of the Western World (1976) which took fifteen years to write and included recipes from thirty-four countries, which won the Glenfiddich Special Gold Medal in 1976, and Eat Well and Live Longer (1968).
+Notable other books include the encyclopaedic The Food of the Western World (1976), which took fifteen years to write and included recipes from thirty-four countries, and which won the Glenfiddich Special Gold Medal in 1976, as well as Eat Well and Live Longer (1968).

 In 1987 she was awarded the Prix Choucroutre First Prize for European Food Journalism at Bonn.
 She was one of the founding members of the Irish Food Writers' Guild and became the Guild's first president.